bingaman/chicago-keys/ranunculus.md

             10. Base of stem bulbous; sepals soon sharply reﬂexed | Ranunculus bulliosus
             10. Base of stem not bulbous; sepals reflexed or not.
               11. Stems erect; sepals reflexed; achenes usually papillose | Ranunculus sardous
               11. Some of the stems usually arching and sarmentose; sepals spreading; achenes smooth.
-Petals 5-9 | Ranmiculus repens
+Petals 5-9 | Ranunculus repens
                 Petals more than 9 | Ranunculus repens pleniﬂoms
           9. Style and beak slender, soon exceeding 1 mm in length; blade length various.
             12. Stems glabrate to appressed-pubescent or canescent with antrorse hairs.
               Many of the roots tuberous—thickened; plants less than 3 dm high, the stems densely silky pubescent | Ranunculus fascicularis
               Roots without tuberous thickening; plants soon more than 3 dm high, the stems glabrate or finely appresscd- pubescent | Ranunculus septentrionalis
             12. Stems spreading or retrorsely villous or hispid.
-              Aerial shoots to 5.5 dm at fruiting timee, all ereect, without a tendency to produce sarmentose branches | Ranunculus hispidus
+              Aerial shoots to 5.5 dm at fruiting time, all erect, without a tendency to produce sarmentose branches | Ranunculus hispidus
               Longer aerial shoots at fruiting time more than 5.5 dm long, some of them becoming sarmentose | Ranunculus caricetorum